jonnonz1/nz-statute-book/acts/public/1955/maori-trust-boards-act-1955.md

 (1) The changing by this Act of the name of any body corporate shall not affect any rights or obligations of the body corporate or render defective any legal proceedings by or against the body corporate and any legal proceedings that might have been continued or commenced by or against it under its former name may be continued or commenced by or against it under its new name.
 (2) Where the property of any body corporate of which the name is changed by this Act consists of land or any interest in land, or of any mortgage or encumbrance of land, any security over stock or chattels, any lien, bond, stocks, shares, debentures, or any like security, it shall be the duty of every Registrar of Deeds, District Land Registrar, Registrar of the High Court, or other person charged with the duty of keeping any register, on the application of the body corporate concerned, and without the payment of any fee, to amend the appropriate register or registers so as to show the new name of the body corporate.

-### 41 Fees and travelling allowances
+### 41 Remuneration of members
-(1) Each Maori Trust Board is hereby declared to be a statutory Board within the meaning of the Fees and Travelling Allowances Act 1951.
+A Board may pay to its members remuneration for services provided as a member by way of— (a) fees, salary, or allowances; and
-(2) Each Board may pay to its members remuneration by way of fees, salary, or allowances and travelling allowances and expenses in accordance with the Fees and Travelling Allowances Act 1951 and the provisions of that Act shall apply accordingly.
+  (b) travelling allowances or expenses.

 ### 41A Payments to Maori Trust Boards by Crown not to constitute income for taxation purposes
 (1) No money paid to a Maori Trust Board from public money pursuant to any provision contained in Part 1, and no money so paid under the corresponding provisions of any Act repealed by this Act, shall, for the purposes of the Income Tax Act 2007, or the Social Security Act 2018, or any other enactment, be deemed to be income of that Board.